iamraP/P300_Classification/README.md

 # Masterthesis
-Python Code used for the theis "Improving classification of the P300 component in a tactile brain-computer interface for a patient with ALS"
+Python Code used for the thesis "Improving classification of the P300 component in a tactile brain-computer interface for a patient with ALS"
 #### This repository contains all python code used to manipulate and classify the data of the masterthesis project.

 ## Sessionwise_mne.ipynb :